 - How to Translate an Overseas Driving License for New Zealand

-Getting a car in New Zealand
+Getting a Car in New Zealand

 Now you need a vehicle.
-How you go about getting a car in New Zealand varies depending on whether you rent or you buy.
+How you go about getting a car in New Zealand varies depending on whether you rent or buy.

-How to Rent a Car
+How to Rent a Car in New Zealand

 It’s simple.
 Compare car rental companies by following the tips in How to Compare Car and Campervan Rental Companies in New Zealand and simply make a booking with your desired dates and pick-up/drop-off locations.
 When you make a booking, you will either have to pay the price of your rental in full or make a non-refundable deposit.
 Either way, when you rent a car in New Zealand you pay for the rental before you drive the car, not when you drop it off.